square/okhttp-icu/README.md

 This project builds upon the following implementations:

+ * [Normalizer]: on JVM platforms.
+ * [String.normalize] on JavaScript.
+ * [precomposedStringWithCanonicalMapping]: on all Apple platforms.
+ * [normalizeString] on Windows.
- * [ICU4C]: for Kotlin/Native on LinuxX64.
-(This project also builds ICU4C for Mac, but only uses
-   that implementation in tests.)
+ * [ICU4C]: on Kotlin/Native for LinuxX64.
+(This project also builds ICU4C for Mac, but it only uses that implementation in tests.)
- * [Core Foundation APIs]: for all Apple platforms where Kotlin/Multiplatform runs.
- * [Java APIs]: for JVM platforms.

 Directory Structure
 -------------------